mohammad2java/java8-feature/README.md

-This document describe complete project with new concept of java8.
+This document describe complete project with new concept of java8.(This is branch2)
 -------------------------------------------------------------------------
 1-Interface new feature <br>
 2-Lambda Expression(->) <br>